FACorreiaa/echo-api/README.md

 - Minimize storage of tokens/secrets; prefer aggregator tokenization patterns.
 - Default shareables to aggregate stats; never include merchant names without explicit user choice.

+## Study
+Echo Pillar	App to Study	Key Insight to "Steal"
+Pillar 1: Wrapped	Monzo / Spotify	Use "Archetypes" and non-sensitive stats to make it shareable.
+Pillar 3: Foundation	Monarch Money	The way they handle "Sanity Checks" on net worth data.
+Pillar 6: Automation	Sequence	The visual "Nodes and Edges" UI for money movement.
+BYOS Feature	Tiller Money	Their field-mapping logic (Canonical Data → User Sheet).
+Subscriptions	Rocket Money	The "One-tap" cancellation checklist UI.

 ## Status

 This repository is an early-stage scaffold.
 The README defines the **product + technical direction** for EchoAPI.